maxtoroq/maxtoroq.github.io/XCST/index.md

 toc: false
 ---

-**XCST (eXtensible C-Sharp Templates)** is a language for transforming objects into XML documents.
-It is based on a subset of XSLT (no `apply-templates`) but using C# as expression language and data model, instead of XPath.
+**XCST (eXtensible C-Sharp Templates)** is a language optimized for the production of XML and other formats.
+It's based on a subset of XSLT, the main difference being there are no special features to work with XML data, instead of XPath you use C# or Visual Basic.
+XCST is therefore better suited when your primary source of data is not XML.

-XCST compiles to C#.
-The XCST compiler transforms XCST instructions to C# statements, using the expressions contained in the instructions.
+XCST compiles to C# or Visual Basic.
+The XCST compiler transforms XCST instructions to statements, using the expressions contained in the instructions.
 Here's an example:

 ```xml
 <ul>